Ada-Developers-Academy/core-unit-1/intro-to-git/collaborating.md

 Pulling before pushing helps the developer minimize merge conflicts in the future.
 After a developer pulls, they should re-run the tests and ensure the code is still working correctly.

 If it's not working correctly, then the developer can make more commits to get the project back in a good state.
 If it is working correctly, then the developer can push their commits!

+### !callout-secondary

+## Example: The Hike Planner Team
+Nakita just finished the feature that analyzes weather data.
+She made 3 commits, and they are on her local machine.
+She wants to merge them into the remote repo, `origin`.
+First, Nakita should `pull`, in case Frida or Raul merged commits recently.
+Secondly, Nakita should check that her code still works well.
+She sees that two tests are failing now.
+Nakita makes one commit to fix these tests.
+Thirdly, Nakita will `pull` again.
+She sees all tests are passing still.
+Finally, Nakita will `push` her four new commits on her machine.

+### !end-callout

 ## Proposed Workflow